 Members of the Council have direct control over the authority's financial and operating policies.
-One member is the treasurer for Barrow & District Disability Association, one member is the Chairman of Thrift Charitable Trust and Vice Chairman of Shopmobility Furness and one member is employed as a counsellor of Women's Community Matters.
-Barrow Borough Council awarded grants of £15k to Barrow & District Disability Association and £21k was spent on services provided by Women's Community Matters.
+One member is the treasurer for Barrow & District Disability Association, and one member is employed as a counsellor of Women's Community Matters.
+Barrow Borough Council awarded grants of £15k to Barrow & District Disability Association and £28k was spent on services provided by Women's Community Matters.
 The members were not involved in the decisions that led to the grants being awarded or services procured.

-The total of members' allowances paid in 2019/20 is shown in Note 33.
-There are no balances outstanding at the 31 March 2020.
+The total of members' allowances paid in 2020/21 is shown in Note 34.
+There are no balances outstanding at the 31 March 2021.
 Details of the entities that members are involved with are recorded in the Register of Members Interests which can be found on the Council's website listed under each member.